CraryPrimitiveMan/awesome-with-star/awesome/lauris_awesome-scala.md

 * **[better-files ★ 824 ⧗ 0](https://github.com/pathikrit/better-files)** - Simple, safe and intuitive Scala I/O. better-files is a dependency-free pragmatic thin Scala wrapper around Java NIO.
 * **[Cassovary ★ 881 ⧗ 0](https://github.com/twitter/cassovary)** - A Scala library that is designed from the ground up for space efficiency, handling graphs with billions of nodes and edges.
 * **[cats ★ 1697 ⧗ 0](https://github.com/typelevel/cats)** - Lightweight, modular, and extensible library for functional programming.
+* [Chimney ★ 92 ⧗ 5](https://github.com/scalalandio/chimney) - Scala library for boilerplate-free data transformations. :star:166
 * [Each ★ 146 ⧗ 0](https://github.com/ThoughtWorksInc/each) - A macro library that converts native imperative syntax to [Scalaz](https://github.com/scalaz/scalaz)'s monadic expressions. :star:192
-* [Eff ★ 220 ⧗ 6](https://github.com/atnos-org/eff) - Extensible effects are an alternative to monad transformers for computing with effects in a functional way. :star:333
+* [Eff ★ 220 ⧗ 6](https://github.com/atnos-org/eff) - Extensible effects are an alternative to monad transformers for computing with effects in a functional way. :star:334
 * [enableIf.scala ★ 40 ⧗ 25](https://github.com/ThoughtWorksInc/enableIf.scala) - A library that switches Scala code at compile-time, like `#if` in C/C++. :star:45
 * [Enumeratum ★ 374 ⧗ 0](https://github.com/lloydmeta/enumeratum) - A macro to replace Scala enumerations with a sealed family of case objects.
 This allows additional checks for the compiler, e.g. for missing cases in a match statement.
-Has additinal support for Json libraries and the Play framework. :star:568
+Has additinal support for Json libraries and the Play framework. :star:569
 * [Freasy-Monad ★ 90 ⧗ 14](https://github.com/Thangiee/Freasy-Monad) - Easy way to create Free Monad for Cats and Scalaz using Scala macros with first-class Intellij support. :star:106
 * [Freedsl ★ 25 ⧗ 5](https://github.com/ISCPIF/freedsl) - A library to implement composable side effects, weaving typeclasses on a wrapping type and the free monad. :star:30
 * [Freestyle ★ 430 ⧗ 0](https://github.com/frees-io/freestyle) - A cohesive & pragmatic framework of FP centric Scala libraries. :star:509